Flutter CTO Report 2024

 • Linux.

 One business requirement was to enable users to log in the same way on each of the 6 platforms.
-This project was implemented by a team consisting entirely of mobile developers, and the requirement for a cross-platform application pushed us to seek a reliable SaaS authentication provider.
+This project was implemented by a team consisting entirely of mobile application developers, and the requirement for a cross-platform application pushed us to seek a reliable SaaS authentication provider.

 Now, let's dive into Supabase features.